magento/pwa-studio/packages/pwa-devdocs/src/pwa-buildpack/reference/root-components-plugin/index.md

 ```

 The plugin creates unique chunks for `Page1`, `Page2`, and `Page3`.
-Further webpack optimization techiniques, such as [`CommonsChunkPlugin`], can be applied as usual.
+Further webpack optimization techniques, such as [`CommonsChunkPlugin`], can be applied as usual.

 ## Example usage